veillette/physics-book/contents/ch24TheElectromagneticSpectrum.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 (a) Two microwave frequencies are authorized for use in microwave ovens: 900 and 2560 MHz.
-Calculate the wavelength of each. (b) Which frequency would produce smaller hot spots in foods due to interference effects?
+Calculate the wavelength of each. (b) Which frequency would produce closer together hot spots in foods due to interference effects?

 </div>
 <div class="solution" data-element-type="problems-exercises" markdown="1">